priyamvad-tripathi/DeepShape/README.md

 ## Usage
 ### Simulations
-All the necessary scripts for simulating the training and testing datasets can be found in [Simulation](Simulation/) folder.
+All the necessary scripts for simulating the training and testing datasets can be found in the [Simulation](Simulation/) folder.
 Make sure to download all the FITS files containing the [T-RECS catalog](http://cdsarc.u-strasbg.fr/ftp/VII/282/fits/) and run the [make_catalog.py](Simulation/make_catalog.py) script to join all the FITS file into a single pandas dataframe containing only the required information.